OpenNebula/docs/source/operation/vm_management/vm_templates.rst

 Ask for User Inputs
 --------------------------------------------------------------------------------

-The User Inputs functionality provides the template creator with the possibility to dynamically ask the user instantiating the template for dynamic values that must be defined.
+The User Inputs functionality provides the template creator the possibility to dynamically ask the user instantiating the template dynamic values that must be defined.

+A user input can be one of the following types:

+* **text**: any text value
+* **password**: any text value.
+The interface will block the input visually, but the value will be stored as plain text.
-User input can be of type text, password or text64, the latter will be encoded in base64 before they passed to the VM.
+* **text64**: will be encoded in base64 before the value is passed to the VM.
+* **number**: any integer number.
+* **number-float**: any number.
+* **range**: any integer number within the defined min..max range.
+* **range-float**: any number within the defined min..max range
+* **list**: the user will select from a pre-defined list of values

 |prepare-tmpl-user-input-1|